Blog

 1.50 Carat Diamond on Finger

-For example, take a look at the Barrington ring.
+For example, take a look at the Chester ring.
 It has 1.63 carats, and it’s already the star of the show without a halo.
-Its beauty is magnified from the side, which reveals a crown-style setting.
-The additional diamonds on the ring’s shoulders only add to its shine.
+Its beauty is magnified from the side leaves and the additional diamonds on the ring’s shoulders only add to its shine.

 2 Carat Diamond on Finger

-As we move on to bigger, more desirable diamonds, a 2-carat diamond engagement ring is what most women want.
-A round-cut 2-carat diamond has a width of 8.15mm, meaning it takes up 48.2% or about half of the finger’s width.
+The 2-carat diamond engagement ring is already considered an ample-sized diamond.
+A round-cut 2-carat diamond has a width of 8.15mm, meaning it takes up 48.2% or almost half of the finger’s width on a size 6.5.

-Another fine example is the Ellenburg ring, which centers on a stunning 2.11-carat, D-color, round-cut diamond.
+A fine example is the Ellenburg ring, which features a stunning round cut 2.11-carat diamond that is also D-color.
 Four prongs hold the center stone, while micro-pave diamonds are set along the ring’s shoulders.
-You can find more 2-carat diamond engagement rings here.

 2.50 Carat Diamond on Finger

-For those who want to go bigger, a 2.50-carat diamond ring will make an impression.
-If you wear a size 6.5 ring, a 2.50-carat diamond ring will cover 51.4% of your ring’s width.
-That’s because it has a diameter of 8.70mm, taking up a little over half of your ring’s width.
-Moreover, a diamond with 2.50 carats weighs 500 milligrams or half of a gram.
+A 2.50-carat diamond ring will make an impression.
+If you have size 6.5 finger, a 2.50-carat diamond will cover 51.4% of your finger’s width, at a diameter of 8.70mm, taking up more than half of the width.
+Moreover, a diamond with 2.50-carats weighs 500 milligrams or half of a gram.

 At Estate Diamond Jewelry, we have some unique vintage diamonds of similar sizes.
-For instance, the Luso ring has a 2.42-carat old European-cut diamond surrounded by a delicate halo of old-cut diamonds, which don’t overwhelm the overall look.
-If you’re interested in more 2.50-carat diamond engagement rings, here’s what we offer right now.
+For instance, the Culp Ring has a 2.50-carat old European-cut diamond accented by old-cut diamonds, which don’t overwhelm the overall look.

 3 Carat Diamond on Finger

 A round-cut 3-carat diamond has an average width of 9.35mm.
-If you have the standard 6.5 ring size, a 3-carat diamond will cover approximately 55.3% of your finger’s width.
-A 3-carat diamond weighs the same as a raisin, about 0.6 grams or 600 milligrams.
+Against a standard 6.5 finger size, the 3-carat diamond will cover approximately 55.3% of the finger width.
+A 3-carat diamond weighs about 0.6 grams (or 600 milligrams).

-The Evora ring features a 3.01-carat old European-cut diamond surrounded by natural French-cut sapphires.
-This ring’s measurements are approximately 9.16mm x 8.86mm x 5.31mm.
-We also offer the Cullum ring, with a 2.97-carat diamond center.
+The Montreal ring features a 3.03-carat antique cut diamond surrounded by natural French-cut sapphires.
+We also offer the Cascais Ring, with a 3.14-carat diamond center.
 It’s an Edwardian Era-style engagement ring set in prongs and decorated with floral motifs on the mounting.

 3.50 Carat Diamond on Finger